finki-nanorocks/finki-data-linked-c-console-app/README.md

+#   dataLinker
-#   dataLinker is App basely to remember URLs and links to browser
+App basely to remember URLs and links to browser